 Why create a physical backup?

 With series like iCloud and DropBox, there is less need than ever to worry about creating physical backups of files.
-But what if someone decides to shift from one of these services, or if a service is bought, goes out of business, or is victim to a hack?
-In those situations, having a personal backup is a safer bet.
+But what if you decide to shift from one of these services, or if a service is bought, goes out of business, or is the victim of a hack?
+In those situations having a personal backup is a safer bet.

 It is also much quicker to restore large files (or large quantities of files) from a hard drive attached to a computer with a cable, than to download everything from a cloud-based backup service.
 And of course, there is no monthly charge for creating a personal backup.

-Backup drives also act as useful places to dump large amount of data if a computer is getting full.
+Backup drives also act as useful places to dump large amounts of data if a computer is getting full.
 Say someone wants to clean up a USB stick or a camera's SD card, but doesn't have time to go through everything and pick what to save and what to delete.
-Dropping its entire contents into a new folder on a backup drive, then come back to it later, is very simple, and quicker than uploading it all to the cloud.
+Dropping its entire contents into a new folder on a backup drive, then coming back to it later, is very simple, and quicker than uploading it all to the cloud.

 Hard disc drive or solid state drive?

 Generally speaking, there are two types of backup drive to consider.
 These are both described as 'external' as they plug into a computer with a cable instead of fitting inside it.
-The two options are a hard disc drive, and a solid state drive.
+The two options are a hard disc drive (HDD), and a solid state drive (SSD).

 The former stores data on a spinning disc inside the drive's housing.
 These drives offer more storage for less money, but are slower than solid state drives (which contain no moving parts), and are more susceptible to data loss due to damage caused by knocking or dropping the drive, especially while it is in use.

 Most drives offer USB 2.0, while higher performance drives have USB 3.0 for faster data transfer speeds.
-USB-C is faster still, but only if a computer has one of those ports available to plug the drive into directly.
+USB-C is faster still, but your computer also needs a USB-C port to take advantage of the extra speed on offer.